immutant/immutant.org/news/2011-11-08-deploying-an-application.md

 ## Deploying your application

-Before we can start up the Immutant, we need to tell it about our application.
+Before we can start up an Immutant, we need to tell it about our application.
 We do that by deploying (for this to work, you need to have `IMMUTANT_HOME` set - see the [previous article][installing] for details):